 Russell Wilson’s contract details and bonuses

 However, the deal has a structure where Wilson’s 2020 salary was fully guaranteed in February of 2020.
-The same structure is in place for 2021.
-If Wilson is on the Seahawks’ roster on February 12th, 2021, his $19 million salary fully guarantees for the year.
+The same structure was in place for 2021.
 Both the 2020 and 2021 salaries were fully guaranteed for injury at the time of signing.

-Wilson’s contract length is for another three years
+Wilson’s contract length is for another two years

-However, following the 2021 season, Wilson will have no more guarantees remaining on his salary.
+However, following the 2021 season, Wilson has no more guarantees remaining on his salary.
 He has $5 million in roster bonuses in both 2022 and 2023, both of which trigger on the fifth day of the respective league year.